 When evaluating the benefit of taking dietary supplements for osteoporosis, the most important question to ask is whether or not that supplement will actually decrease your fracture risk.
 Many nutrients improve bone density but have never been shown in clinical trials to reduce fractures.
 Calcium, vitamin D, strontium and vitamin K2 in the form of MK4 have.

 Calcium and vitamin D supplementation have been shown in clinical trials to reduce the risk of osteoporotic fractures by about 16%.
 Studies conclude that strontium may reduce fractures by about 45%.
 However, strontium may interfere with calcium absorption and causes false bone density test results.
 Clinical trials have evaluated the effect of vitamin K2 (MK4) on osteoporosis fractures and concluded that MK4 (45 mg/day) reduces fractures in people with osteoporosis.
-Research shows that MK4 (45 mg/day) may reduce fractures up to 87%.
+Research shows that MK4 (45 mg/day) may reduce fractures more than 80%.

 Read our 6 Steps to Reduce Fracture Risk.